 - Getting married or divorced;

 - Having a baby;

 - Adopting a child;

-- A death in your immediate family that affects your coverage; or
+- A death in your immediate family that affects your coverage;

-- Gaining or losing benefits because of a change in your spouse's employment.
+- Gaining or losing benefits because of a change in your spouse's employment; or

+- Your dependent turns age 26.

 If you experience a qualified family status change, you must notify Human Resources within 30 days from the date the change took place.